alfonsof/aws-java-examples/awss3list/README.md

 This folder contains a Java application example that handles S3 buckets on AWS (Amazon Web Services).

-List information about the files in a S3 bucket.
+List information about the objects in a S3 bucket.

 ## Requirements